 Latest inflation numbers highlight cost pressure on manufacturers: CME

-June 6, 2011 by Canadian Manufacturers & Exporters
+By Canadian Manufacturers & Exporters

 Canadian manufacturers are caught in a vice once again, as they battle changing market pressures and rising inflation, according to the latest industrial data released by Statistics Canada.